 Age: there is slight raise in the incidence from the age of 50.

 Obesity and diets full on saturated fat

 The use of oral contraceptives for long a time, even though research has proven it depends on the type of contraceptive used.
 There are modern alternatives that are very safe.

 The mammogram is the only method available worldwide to most women to prevent breast cancer.
 Aside from this examination, there are other efficient methods like the auto-examination and annual medical evaluations

 Talk with your treating doctor

-The health is a basic human right.
+Access to quality medicine is a basic human right.
 Breast cancer is a painful reality and we can fight and beat it successfully.